Venkat Aekbote, India

 Urban and Regional Planning

 Born in Austria, David studied urban and regional planning in Vienna and Brisbane.
 David has a special interest in social aspects of planning and is currently working on projects aiming to use local potential and engagement to improve urban areas with social and economic problems.
-He has worked for an Austrian planning firm and the Centre of Sociology at the Vienna University of Technology for several years.
+He worked for an Austrian planning firm and the Centre of Sociology at the Vienna University of Technology for several years.
 He is a big fan of Camillo Sitte.

 Lea Kraitem, Lebanon